► New 21C hypercar

 The 21C uses a mid-mounted 2.88-litre flat-crank V8 with twin turbos and 800V of hybrid assistance.
 Peak power is a staggering 1233bhp with a 11,000rpm redline, and thanks to a dry weight of under 1240kg, 0-62mph takes just 1.9 seconds.
 Czinger also says the hybrid system consists of an e-motor on each front wheel, while regeneration is carried out through braking as well as an MGU.

-Interestingly, the 21C's V8 will also accept a range of fuels – including e-fuels – so it can be classed as a zero-emissions vehicle.
+Interestingly, the 21C's V8 will also accept a range of fuels – including e-fuels.

 And before you dismiss this immediately as total vapourware, it's worth knowing that the team behind the 21C includes a few former Koenigsegg employees.
 So it could actually exist.